rki-mf1/2023-Workshop-MISSIoN-Nanopore/day01-tuesday/hands-on.md

 # 2023 Workshop MISSIoN Nanopore Bioinformatics - Day 01

-TODO NOTES

-* Linux practes (do some commands, create the conda environment).
-Use a variable name SAMPLE
-* Get example data
-* Inspect file formats (fast5, fastq), differences to Illumina
-* basecall a small dataset?
-Bonus... using container...
-* QC, nanoplot, filtering, some other QC tool?

-**Note**: If internet connection is slow, we can also distribute the example data why an USB stick.
+**Note**: If internet connection is slow, we can also distribute the example data via an USB stick.

 ## Hands-on